openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 Introduction
 =============

-CV32E40P is a 4-stage in-order 32-bit RISC-V
+|corev| is a 4-stage in-order 32-bit RISC-V
 processor core.
-The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions and additional ALU instructions that are not part of the standard RISC-V
+The ISA of |corev|
+has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions and additional ALU instructions that are not part of the standard RISC-V